bryanbraun/writer/README.txt

-Writer - A Blogging Theme For Developers
+Writer - A Drupal Blogging Theme For Developers
 Version: 1.0
 For Drupal 6
 by Bryan Braun